 Harvey, Edward and Doug Jeavons.
 2000.
 Task 4.
 Bear River Basin Water Demand Projections, Memo 2: Future Economic and Demographic Scenarios.
 Technical Memorandum.
 BBC Research and Consulting.
 October 6.

 HKM Engineering Inc. 2002a.
-Powder/Tongue River Basin Plan: Recreational Water Uses, Task 2D.
+Northeast Wyoming River Basins Plan: Recreational Water Uses, Task 2D.
 Technical Memorandum.
 February.

-HKM Engineering Inc. 2002b.
-Powder/Tongue River Basin Plan: Environmental Water Uses, Task 2E.
+HKM Engineering.
+2002a.
+Northeast Wyoming River Basins Plan: Environmental Water Uses, Task 2E.
 Technical Memorandum.
 February.